-Is an Around-the-World Trip a good choice for my kids?
-Are there any easy tips I should know to make travel easier for my children?
+Is an Around-the-World (RTW) Trip a good choice for my kids?
+Are there any tips I should know to make travel easier for my children?

 1. Give Kids A Say

 “I’d suggest involving your children in the planning.
-Before booking the route, show them pictures and talk about the locations but also ask them “where do you want to go?”
-Sharing this process with them got our kids involved in the entire experience–those locations became “theirs” and the children were more excited and positive when we got there.
+Before booking the route, show them pictures and talk about the locations but also ask them, “where do you want to go?”
+Sharing this process got our kids involved in the entire experience – those locations became “theirs” and the children were more excited and positive when we got there.
 Providing scheduling choices on the road is another tactic we found useful.
 Simply giving children options on how to spend the day can be quite beneficial.
 ‘These are the things your mother and I want to do this week and here are some things you might want to do.
 How should we schedule this week so we all can see what we want?’
-Sure you still get the occasional whining but having a little control does seem to alleviate the complaints.” –Daniel Gamber, Senior Travel Consultant
+Sure you still get the occasional whining but having a little control does seem to alleviate the complaints.” – Daniel Gamber, Travel Planner

 “You may go certain places that only dad wants to go or mom wants to go, but make sure and find places where there are activities you can do together as a family.
-Let the kids choose from those activities –it’ll keep them happy.” –Justin Baker, Personal Travel Consultant
+Let the kids choose from those activities – it’ll keep them happy.” – Justin Baker

 2. Use Travel As a Learning Tool

-We might be biased, but we believe that the best school for kids is the world.
-We believe in the power of seeing the countries, cities and monuments you’ve read about with your own two eyes.
+We might be biased, but we believe that the world is the best school for kids.
+We believe in the power of seeing the countries, cities, and monuments you’ve read about with your own two eyes.
 Because traveling teaches us not just about physical places, but about each place’s people and culture.

 “When you stay long and really dig into a city or country, you learn so much more about that place, its people, and its culture, and the educational benefits for your kids increase as well.
-It’s impossible to really learn about a place in a few days.” –Adam Seper, Personal Travel Consultant
+It’s impossible to really learn about a place in a few days.” – Adam Seper

 “I tell this to most everyone planning a long-term adventure, but it especially rings true for families: TAKE IT SLOW!
 Long-term travel isn’t a race to see how many countries and cities you can see the fastest.
 Travel burnout is a real thing for even the most experienced of travelers, and the faster you move, the more likely you are to get burnt out, even without adding kids to the mix.
 Be flexible.
 Have fun.
-Leave empty time.” –Adam Seper, Personal Travel Consultant
+Leave empty time.” – Adam Seper

-“Instead of a connection, book a stopover so you don’t have to rush to make your next flight.” –Aurelie Noyer, Personal Travel Consultant
+“Instead of a connection, book a stopover so you don’t have to rush to make your next flight.” – Aurelie Noyer

 “Take advantage of early boarding!
-This allows your kids extra time to get comfy in their seats without the craziness of general boarding.” –Kate Voehl, Corporate Account Flight Specialist
+This allows your kids extra time to get comfy in their seats without the craziness of general boarding.” – Kate Voehl, Product Manager

 “Always stop to ask yourself: is that enough time?
 Cape Town in 3 days?
 You need at least 5 days.
-When in doubt about a particular destination, ask someone who has been there and has kids.” –Justin Baker, Personal Travel Consultant
+When in doubt about a particular destination, ask someone who has been there and has kids.” – Justin Baker, Travel Planner

 4. Have Your Child’s Documents in Order